 Recession?
 What recession?
-Griping about housing affordability is an important part of the Sydney landscape, a landmark of importance, like the Opera House or that hideous Murdoch erection at Barangaroo.
-But, with the ‘rona came hope, hope that the bubble will soon burst, and we’ll all be able to hang a picture without asking permission.
+Housing affordability is an important part of the Australian landscape, one that the closer we seem to get to it, the further it is away.
+Recently, the pandemic gave us hope.
+Hope that the bubble will soon burst, and we’ll all be able to hang a picture without asking permission.
+Today, the Reserve Bank of Australia has announced it is keeping the interest rate at 0.1%, while downplaying the threat of inflation.
+Is that hope?
 Well, no. As Greg Jerico of The Guardian noted, “The latest house price figures show that while the rest of the economy shuddered to a halt in the first half of this year, the housing market continued on its merry way… in the September quarter prices grew in every capital city except Melbourne.”

 Why should it not buckle?
 Property prices in Sydney have been outrageous for years.
 It’s even prompted very loud people to suggest that if we can’t afford it, we should leave, and move out to Tamworth.
 For those playing along at home, the median price of a one-bedroom Sydney apartment, according to Domain, is $780,000.
 What’s more, it’s getting worse.
 As The Conversation noted, “Midway through 2020, the typical (median) Sydney house price was A$1 million, where it stayed until the end of the year.
 In the ten months to the start of this month the typical Sydney house price soared $300,000 to $1.3 million – a breathtaking increase (and an awfully big penalty for delaying buying) of $1,000 each day.
 In that time, in the year in which the typical Australian home price climbed 20.3%, the typical Australian wage climbed just 1.7%”